 It does best in bright light – ideally direct but can tolerate indirect light.
 It’s great for people who often forget to water their plants because this one only needs to be watered every 3-4 weeks.
 Make sure it dries out fully before you water it again!

-This fun plant is all over Instagram so join in on the fun, without having to worry about your furry friend because of course it’s a pet friendly plant!
+This fun dog and cat friendly houseplant is all over Instagram so join in on the fun, without having to worry about your furry friend because of course it’s a pet friendly plant!

 And there you have it!
-15 pet friendly plants for pretty much every type of home – low light, bright light, forgetful plant parents and masters of the plants.
+15 pet friendly houseplants for pretty much every type of home – low light, bright light, forgetful plant parents and masters of the plants.

-I hope you learned a thing or two and found a plant (or 3!) to bring home for you and your furry friend to enjoy together.
+I hope you learned a thing or two and found a plant (or 3!) to bring home for you and your cat or dog can enjoy together.

 Next check out some fun indoor plant stands for your indoor houseplants!